Nordic Shamanism and Forest Therapy

-Another frame of reference in my shamanic work is the Golden Horns at Gallehus.
-Here we come to the specific Scandinavian side of my shamanic work.
+Another frame of reference is the Golden Horns at Gallehus.
+Here we come to the specific Scandinavian side of my frames of references.
 Also here you see the Shaman Yogi (Cerunnos).
 But now we can see a specific Germanic influence.
 There are, for example, Germanic mythology and runic inscriptions.
 However, we also see Mediterranean (Byzantine) elements.

 The image panels of the both horns projected onto a flat surface (etchings by J. R. Paulli, 1734).